nouchka/confess/README.md

 # confess.js

-A small script library that uses [PhantomJS 1.2](http://www.phantomjs.org/) (or later) to headlessly analyze web pages.
+Using confess to provide real time monitoring of javascript performances A small script library that uses [PhantomJS 1.2](http://www.phantomjs.org/) (or later) to headlessly analyze web pages.
 Currently it can perform the following tasks:

  * Generation of an *appcache* manifest for a web app